G13-capstone/CLM-LLR-Firmware/README.md

 # CLM-LLR-Firmware
 Firmware for the UofA C3 board's XInC2 processor.
 Implements 2 features for a custom OS in the form of 2 modules - a Command Line Module (CLM) and a Low-level Routine (LLR) Module.
+For a brief project overview, please check out our [GitHub wiki](https://github.com/G13-capstone/CLM-LLR-Firmware/wiki)!

 ## Required Software for Building
 Please ensure that the following are installed with the "path" option enabled and "long path names" option disabled: